Nuestra Señora del Perpetuo Socorro y San Alfonso, Montevideo

 The Church of Our Lady of Perpetual Help and St. Alphonsus (Iglesia de Nuestra Señora del Perpetuo Socorro y San Alfonso), popularly known as Iglesia de Tapes (due to its location on the Tapes Street, in the neighbourhood of Bella Vista) is a Roman Catholic parish church in Montevideo, Uruguay.

 History

-The temple was built between 1896 and 1899 in Neo-Romanesque style, inspired by a German church from Aachen.
+The church was built between 1896 and 1899 in Neo-Romanesque style, inspired by a German church from Aachen.

-The temple is dedicated to Our Lady of Perpetual Help and saint Alphonsus.
+It is dedicated to Our Lady of Perpetual Help and saint Alphonsus.

 Inside there is a wonderful Walcker organ from 1927.

 The parish was established on 17 November 1955.

-At this church took place the wedding of Juana de Ibarbourou, the most famous Uruguayan poetess, in 1921.
+The wedding of Juana de Ibarbourou, the most famous Uruguayan poetess, was held there in 1921.